ym98274/LLM-AutoProject/README.md

 Follow the setup guidance on the [LMDrive repo](https://github.com/opendilab/LMDrive?tab=readme-ov-file#setup) to build the environment.

-To commence training (vision-encoder, LLM fine-tuning), ensure the scripts of the original LMDrive system are replaced with the modified scripts.
+To commence training ensure the scripts of the original LMDrive system are replaced with the modified scripts.
+For vision-encoder training, it is only necessary to replace

 Additional data parsing scripts are provided to help download a selected data distribution.